 In August 2019 Jacline Mouraud, better known because she had been, in October 2018, the instigator of the Gilets Jaunes (Yellow Vests) Movement; was officially appointed Comité Bastille’s public speaker.
 Her latest book Jaune… et puis après?
 (Yellow Vest… and then what?
 Pub.
 Editions Télémaque, Feb.
 2020) gives of our tax reform proposal a simplified presentation for a larger audience.

 The TNA Project has been from July 2014 until May 2017 under study by Nouvelle Voie Socialiste (NVS), the think tank of the French ‘Parti Socialiste’ in which a tax reform commission was working under guidance of Rémi D-P, entrepreneur, and Clement C., Inspecteur international des Finances, Ministry of Finances; and followed by Thomas P., a Director at the French Ministry of Budget.
 All members of NBS dispersed themselves with the collapse of the Parti Socialiste, but stayed as members of Comité Bastille.
 Thanks to the ones who are civil servants at the French Ministry of Finance, cooperation was pursued to this day.
 Other existing political parties and movements who are informed of the TNA Project are the Modem, EELV, Nous Citoyens, Les Républicains, Modem, PCD, the new Parti Démocrate … and the NOMES in Switzerland.

 It proposes to the French a tax reform attracting since 2013 a growing attention in France and beginning to be known in the EU and in the US (see debate in Appendix.)

-The Comité Bastille promotes it through a website, three books, published articles, and around 50 conferences given in various parts of France since 2010.
+The Comité Bastille promotes it through a website, four books, published articles, and around 50 conferences given in various parts of France since 2010.